-- · Contacting Dell - Documentation feedback - · Accessing system information by using QRL - · Receiving automated support with SupportAssist
+- Contacting Dell EMC

+- Documentation feedback

+- Accessing system information by using QRL

+- · Receiving automated support with SupportAssist

+- Recycling or End-of-Life service information

-Contacting Dell
+Contacting Dell EMC

-Dell provides several online and telephone based support and service options.
-If you do not have an active internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell product catalog.
+Dell EMC provides several online and telephone based support and service options.
+If you do not have an active internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell EMC product catalog.
 Availability varies by country and product, and some services may not be available in your area.
-To contact Dell for sales, technical assistance, or customer service issues:
+To contact Dell EMC for sales, technical assistance, or customer service issues:

-- 1 Go to Dell.com/support.
+- 1 Go to Dell.com/support/home.

 - 2 Select your country from the drop-down menu on the lower right corner of the page.

 - 3 For customized support:

 - a Enter your system Service Tag in the Enter your Service Tag field.

 - b Click Submit.